JGAguado/ElectroLab/docs/en/source/components.rst

 The |Product| is powered internally at 3.3V (volts).
 Since the board is battery powered, the most convenient way (and therefore avoiding step-up converters) was to adapt the components to a 3.3V working range.

-The internal circuit for charging the battery (which can be consulted on the :ref:`schematic`) is ready to handle the nominal 5V from the USB-C port.
+The internal circuit for charging the battery (which can be consulted on the :ref:`schematic <schematic>`) is ready to handle the nominal 5V from the USB-C port.

 There is a resetable fuse and a voltage regulator (:term:`LDO`) after the battery, in order to prevent the rest of the electronic components to receive the 4.2V of the :term:`LiPo`